 D. Leigh Colvin, chair of the National Prohibition Committee, contemptuously described the WONPR membership.
 They were “Bacchantian maidens, parching for wine — Wet women who, like the drunkards whom their program will produce, would take pennies off the eyes of the dead for the sake of legalizing booze.”
 One Prohibition supporter wrote to Pauline Sabin that “Every evening I get down on my knees and pray to God to damn your soul.”

-The president of the Georgia WCTU failed to understand the extent of Repeal support and the strength of the WONPR.
-In 1930 she said “As to Mrs. Sabin and her cocktail drinking women, we will out-live them, out-fight them, out-love them, out-talk them, out-pray them, and out-vote them.”
+The president of the Georgia WCTU failed to understand the extent of Repeal support.
+As well as the strength of the WONPR.
+In 1930 she said “As to Mrs. Sabin and her cocktail drinking women.
+We will out-live them, out-fight them, out-love them, out-talk them, out-pray them, and out-vote them.”

-At the very least, it appears that the members of the WONPR and the supporters of its position out-voted the members of the WCTU and supporters of its position.
+At the very least, this was true.
+Members of the WONPR and the supporters Repeal out-voted members of the WCTU and supporters of Prohibition.
 The vote for Repeal was three-to one.

 - Dangerous bootleg alcohol.

 - Widespread political corruption.